Our advice for crafting the best email subject lines

 Chubbies knows their brand and owns it, even though their choices often defy conventional wisdom.

 If you work for a retailer with a conversational brand voice, your audience might appreciate a punny subject line.
-If you work for a funeral home, probably not.
+If you work for a funeral home or doctor's office, probably not.

 Which brings us to…